theam/aday-ondemand-loop/docs/guide/content/user_guide/supported_repositories.md

 **Upload**

 - Requires a personal access token.
-- Uploads target a *draft deposition* (existing or newly created in Zenodo).
+- Uploads target an existing *draft deposition* in Zenodo.
+- Creating new Zenodo datasets from the OnDemand Loop interface is not supported.
 - Files are streamed directly to the deposition's bucket via HTTP PUT.

 ### Repository Settings